Landscape paintings

 The landscape has always been central to my work.
 The sand dunes and pine forests of my youth on the Sefton coast are the first impression upon which everything else is overlaid.
 We cannot separate landscape from memory.

-My home for the last forty five years lies at 1,300 feet at the edge of Snowdonia with spectacular views across a steep sided glacial valley towards the Berwyn mountains and as far as Cader Idris.
+My home for the last forty five years lies at 1,300 feet at the edge of Eryi/Snowdonia with spectacular views across a steep sided glacial valley towards the Berwyn mountains and as far as Cader Idris.

 The paintings are in oil on glossy card or photo paper.
 I use a variety of techniques many of which are derived from print making.